romulus4444/Cloudy-Canvas/README.md

 ---

  Manages the list of channel-specific filters.
-NOTE: red and yellow list checks are disabled for any channels on this list!
+NOTE: watchlist checks are disabled for any channels on this list!
 Moderators will need to keep an eye on searches performed here!

 `;admin filterchannel get` Gets the current list of channel-specific filters.